english-blog/english-blog.github.io/_posts/2013-06-08-i-am-dark-skinned-proud-healthy-dark-is-beautiful.md

 ### History of fairness creams in India:

 Hindustan Lever Limited launched "Fair & Lovely" in 1978, exploiting the Indian obsession with fairer skin tone.
 It is called the mother of all fairness creams in India.
 Now, the same product is selling in 38 countries worldwide, generating most of the income from South Asia.
 The current market is flooded with so many international/local brands.
-Neverthless, all fairness cream advertisements are based on the mantra, *If you buy this fairness product, you will make your family proud, you will look beautiful, and you will secure a wonderful husband* - What an insult to the Indian Women?.
+Nevertheless, all fairness cream advertisements are based on the mantra, *If you buy this fairness product, you will make your family proud, you will look beautiful, and you will secure a wonderful husband* - What an insult to the Indian Women?.

 Just a thought - What would have happened, if these products were launched during British Empire?. *How dare you want Indians to look like British?*... ha ha ha ha...
 Who knows, next "Fair & Lovely" commercial can come up with this scheme - *We got fairer and we got our freedom*.